 So, what is sleep regression?

-Sleep regression describes a pattern of behaviour and a period of time where a baby who has been sleeping well through the night suddenly starts waking up in night or skipping naps, and waking up early for no apparent reason whatsoever.
+Sleep regression is a common occurrence for babies and toddlers and describes a pattern of behaviour and a period of time where a baby who has been sleeping well through the night suddenly starts waking up in night or skipping naps, and waking up early for no apparent reason whatsoever.

 It’s no surprise that this activity of behaviour can initially cause concern to parents as it may lead you to believe that your baby may be unwell.
 But if it is sleep regression, the good news is it is completely normal, albeit annoying and utterly exhausting for a parent.